espressif/esp-idf/components/nvs_flash/nvs_partition_tool/README.rst

 Usage
 -----

-There are 2 output format styles available with `-f` or `--format` option:
+There are two output format styles available with the `-f` or `--format` option:
     - `json` - All of the output is printed as a JSON.
     - `text` - The output is printed as a human-readable text with different selectable output styles mentioned below.

-For the `text` output format the utility provides six different output styles with `-d` or `--dump` option:
+For the `text` output format, the utility provides six different output styles with the `-d` or `--dump` option:
     - `all` (default) - Prints all entries with metadata.
     - `written` - Prints only written entries with metadata.
     - `minimal` - Prints written `namespace:key = value` pairs.